Nupur

 Best Books for CUET and Board Exam Preparation

-Candidates can easily refer to their schoolbooks either provided/suggested by the schools or use NCERT books (If applicable) to prepare for CBSE 12th Board Exam 2025
+Candidates can easily refer to their schoolbooks, either provided/suggested by the schools, or use NCERT books (If applicable) to prepare for board exams.

 Candidates can refer to the same board books to prepare for CUET domain subjects.
-However, it is advised to use a master guide/preparation guide for General Aptitude and a precise understanding of the question level and types of the domain subject.
+However, it is advised to use preparation guides and sample test books for General Aptitude and to understand the exam pattern.

-Refer to the following books for boards and CUET for some important subjects:
+Check out the space below for preparation books for CUET and boards for some important subjects:

 • Mathematics by RD Sharma